 The Academy seeks and prioritizes applicants who wish to study traditional Chinese medicine within the context of Chinese philosophy and Chinese culture.
-A personal commitment to the study and practice of the medical arts, combined with a sound undergraduate academic background, are qualities common to the Academy student body.
+A personal commitment to the study and practice of the medical arts, combined with a sound undergraduate and post-graduate academic background, are qualities common to the Academy student body.
 The Academy's DAOM curriculum is now presented in English only.
-Students come for lectures and clinical training four days per month for the entire program.
+Students participate in lectures and clinical training four days per month for the entire program.
 Several options exist for clinical training, including an internship at the ACCHS clinical facility.

-English program: Friday, Saturday, Sunday, Monday (one weekend per month)
+English program: Friday, Saturday, Sunday, Monday (one weekend per month).
+Some online-asynchronous courses available.